slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.

 digital travleing -> mini lifes

--->
+Travel is the only thing you buy that makes you richer -->